 java command to run your program:

-Setting Your PATH Permanently
+Setting a Permanent PATH

 The above command doesn’t set your Java compiler PATH permanently.
 It sets the environmental variable for that session, but that change will be wiped away when you close the Command Prompt session.
 Follow the steps below to change your PATH variable for all future sessions.

-1. Open Control Panel from the Start Menu and click “System.”
+1. Open “Control Panel -> System and Security” from the Start Menu and click System.

-3. Click the “Environment Variables … ” button at the bottom of the System Properties window.
+3. Click the “Environment Variables … ” button at the bottom of the “System Properties -> Advanced” window.

-4. Select the “Path” variable, then click the “Edit” button.
+4. Select the Path variable, then click the Edit button.

-5. Click “New” to add a new directory to your path.
+5. Click New to add a new directory to your path.

 6. Paste the directory path you used above into the text box.
-Again, make sure you’re using the Java Development Kit (JDK) directory and not the Java Runtime Environment (JRE) directory next to it, then click “OK” to commit to the change.
+Again, make sure you’re using the Java Development Kit (JDK) directory and not the Java Runtime Environment (JRE) directory next to it.